 With false confidence pulsating through the groups, many experienced climbers and leaders were making poor decisions.
 These poor decisions turned into dangerous ones as guides were not clipping in while crossing crevasse fields, resulting in their clients doing the same.

 This herd mentality had penetrated the psyche of even some of the most experienced climbers.
 While extremely unfortunate, the avalanche in 2012 served as a much-needed wake-up call to many of the large commercial expedition companies.
 The companies were overlooking potential safety concerns and ended up putting people in danger.

 This section includes information about some of the most frequently asked questions regarding Manaslu, as well as the Mount Manaslu disaster on September 23, 2012.

 Around 4:45 AM on September 23, 2012, Nepal time, 11 people were killed by an avalanche at Camp 3 while sleeping in their tents.
 The avalanche debris covered a distance of 7,400m to about 6,300m.

 An avalanche at 24,000 feet engulfed a group of climbers in the first few days of October 2022, killing a Nepali guide by the name of Anup Rai and wounding more than a dozen others.
 Ski mountaineering great Hilaree Nelson, 49, passed away higher on the peak after falling just before the summit.

 There has been a lot of snowfall on Mount Manaslu.
-It was reported by Yukta Gurung, one of the Sherpas in charge of managing the climbing routes, that constant snowfall was what caused the avalanche – as there was continuous snowfall for 15 days.
+Yukta Gurung, one of the Sherpas in charge of managing the climbing routes, reported that continuous snowfall for 15 days caused the avalanche.